goulu/openbook-book-data/openbook/readme.txt

 Important: To use OpenBook, your server must use PHP 5 or higher.
 Upgrading to PHP 5 may be a simple matter on the control panel of your server (e.g., Netfirms, http://support.netfirms.com/article.php?id=713).
 Otherwise, look for a future version of OpenBook.

 Latest Update: Version 1.4 beta.
-If json_decode is missing, uses local version.
+Works with PHP 5+ (not just 5.2).

 Please don't hesitate to contact me with any error reports or questions.
 Contact me at http://johnmiedema.ca or openbook@johnmiedema.ca.